Samsung/tizen-docs/docs/application/tizen-studio/setup/additional-requirements.md

 # Additional Requirements

-This section provides an overview of various additional requirements required to configure your development environment for optimal development experience.
-Assuming that you have successfully installed Tizen Studio on your development device, perform the configurations to have seamless experience of emulator, Web inspector etc.
+This page provides an overview of various post installation requirements required to configure your development environment for optimal development experience.
+Assuming that you have successfully installed Tizen Studio on your development hardware, perform the configurations to have seamless experience of emulator, Web inspector etc.

 ## Emulator Requirements
 To use the Emulator, ensure the following: